Banking basics

 Difficulties in solving the problem

 Problems caused by incorrect use of IBAN can take time to resolve.
 It may also require coordination between the sender’s and receiver’s banks.
-If you use the wrong IBAN to initiate a payment, it is important to contact your bank as soon as possible.
+If you use the wrong IBAN to initiate a payment, you should contact your bank as soon as possible.

 How safe is an IBAN?